-This set of Biology Question Papers for Class 12 focuses on “Organisms and Populations – Adaptations – 2”.
+This set of Class 12 Biology Chapter 13 Multiple Choice Questions & Answers (MCQs) focuses on “Organisms and Populations – Adaptations – 2”.

 1. What is a population?